Scheduling Coflows in Multi-Core OCS Networks with Performance Guarantee: System Model

-In this section, we present the system model, including the network architecture, traffic abstraction, and OCS reconfiguration mechanism.
-Then, we formally define the multi-coflow scheduling problem in heterogeneous parallel (i.e., multi-core) networks (HPNs), and prove its computational hardness.
+In this section, we present the network model, and then formally define the multi-coflow scheduling problem in heterogeneous parallel networks (HPNs).
 For clarity and consistency, the main notations used throughout the paper are summarized in Table \ref{tab:notation1}.